adelolmo/picasa-web-crawler/README.md

 You can skip the "o" parameter, the default directory is located in "albums" under the application directory.

+#### In Ubuntu/Debian

+    $ picasa-crawler -a "My dog" -v 123456 -o /tmp/picasa-albums

+In the example above the album "My dog" is located under /tmp/picasa-albums

+#### In other Systems

+Go to the directory where picasa-crawler (jar and picasa-crawler script) was downloaded.

-    $ ./picasa -a "My dog" -v 123456 -o /tmp/picasa-albums
+    $ ./picasa-crawler -a "My dog" -v 123456 -o /tmp/picasa-albums

-The albums are located under /tmp/picasa
+In the example above the album "My dog" is located under /tmp/picasa-albums

 ## How to build it